faosorios/BF_EE/README.md

-Supplementary material to "Bilinear form test statistics for extremum estimation" by Federico Crudu and Felipe Osorio
+Supplementary material to **Bilinear form test statistics for extremum estimation** by Federico Crudu and Felipe Osorio

 Code written by: Federico Crudu, with contributions of Felipe Osorio

+Correspondence author:

 Code tested on:
 - R version 3.6.0, running Linux Ubuntu 18.04 (64 bits server)